pulp/pulpcore/docs/authentication/keycloak.rst

         'https://iam.example.com/auth/realms/pulp/protocol/openid-connect/token/'

-8. Next create an audience mapper for the JWT token.
-In the Client select the Mappers tab, select the Create button to create a new Mapper.
-Give the mapper a name like "Audience Mapper".
-Choose the ``Mapper Type`` to be "Audience".
+8. Create an audience mapper for the JWT token.
+In the Client, select the Mappers tab, select the Create button to create a Mapper.
+Name the mapper, for example, "Audience Mapper".
+From the ``Mapper Type`` list, select "Audience".
 Define the ``Included Client Audience`` to be the ``Client ID``.
 Enable this for both the ID token and access token.

 9. Add additional Built-in Mappers to the JWT to populate the token with the data defined in the Social Auth Pipeline.
-To do this in the Client again select the Mappers tab.
+To do this, in the Client again select the Mappers tab.
 Next select the "Add Builtin" button and you will be presented with a table of mappers that can be chosen.
    Common choices are ``username``, ``email``, ``groups``, ``given name``, ``family name``, ``full name``, ``updated at``, and ``email verified``.

-After setup is completed go to: http://<pulp-hostname>:<port>/login/keycloak and the login flow will be presented.
+After setup is completed go to: `http://<pulp-hostname>:<port>/login/keycloak` and the login flow will be presented.